KScriven/ru/README.md

 # Installation

 Using webhooks within Slack is the easiest way to POST a message to a channel.
-You will need a Slack webhook URL and channel name in order to use this library.
-Use the following URL to get it setup prior to using ru.
+You will need a Slack webhook URL configuration.
+Use the following URL to get Slack WebHooks configured.

     Slack webhook setup: https://api.slack.com/incoming-webhooks

-ru also requires access to a public URL, which as an example could be an AWS API Gateway endpoint, backed by a Lambda.
-As of writing ru AWS Gateway API with a supporting Lambda function is the preferred infrastructure setup.
+ru will require access to a public URL, as an example AWS API Gateway endpoint.
+This public endpoint allows access to a Lambda function, which will in turn run the necessary code.
+These setup instructions work with AWS Gateway and Lambda configurations.

 # Examples